G-E-O-F/peels/README.md

 A configurable spherical geodesic grid data model designed for simulations.

-The literature extolling the virtues of spherical geodesic grids as data models for simulations of 2½D spherical phenomena like oceanography and climate is enormous (see references below), but the algorithms for those simulations are often written for research-oriented platforms, making accessibility and portability a problem.
+The literature extolling spherical geodesic grids as data models for simulations of 2½D spherical phenomena like oceanography and climate is enormous (see references below), but the algorithms for those simulations are often written for research-oriented platforms, making accessibility and portability a problem.

 **Peels** is the first attempt at a JavaScript implementation of the spherical geodesic grid data model for use in browsers or Node.
 While it was developed as the first component of [GEOF](http://github.com/G-E-O-F), Peels has no gaming-specific functionality and should be useful for other goals as well.

 ## Usage

+First, install:

+    npm install --save g-e-o-f/peels

+Next, make a sphere:

+    var Sphere = require('peels'),
+        sphere = new Sphere({divisions: 8});

 Peels is still in development; bear in mind the API is likely to change in the near future.

-Peels is not yet hosted on npm.
-To install, run `npm install --save G-E-O-F/peels`, then `var Sphere = require('peels')` in the modules that need it.

-Creating a sphere is as easy as `var sphere = new Sphere();`.

 ### `Sphere`